datalogism/goaccess_apache_log_analysis/README.md

 # Analyze Apache logs with GoAccess

-This repo provides simple tools that use the [GoAccess](https://goaccess.io/) web log analyzer to generate reports on the traffic of an Apache server, either on CentOS or Ubuntu.
+This repo provides simple tools that use the [GoAccess](https://goaccess.io/) web log analyzer to generate reports on the traffic of an Apache server.

+It comes with configurations for common installations of Apache on CentOS and Ubuntu.
 It can be adapted easily to other Linux distributions.

 ## Scripts

+Two environment files are provided for common Apache deployement paths: `env_centos.sh` or `env_ubuntu.sh`.
+Create file `env.sh` by copying or making a symbolic link to one of them and update the variables to reflect your environment specificities.

+Two sets of scripts are provided:
+- `run_goaccess_init.sh` and `run_goaccess.sh`: analyze the Apache logs without further processing
+- `run_goaccess_norobot_init.sh` and `run_goaccess_norobot.sh`: : analyze the Apache after filtering out the queries issued by well-known web crawlers (bots).

+Web crawlers filtering is based on the bots' user agents provided by https://github.com/monperrus/crawler-user-agents.

-### run_goaccess.sh
+### `run_goaccess_init.sh` and `run_goaccess_norobot_init.sh`

-It first analyzes the log history (typically files `/var/log/httpd/access_log-*` on a CentOS, `/var/log/apache/access.log*` on an Ubuntu server) and persists the result.
+They analyze the log **history** (typically files `/var/log/httpd/access_log-*` on a CentOS, `/var/log/apache/access.log*` on an Ubuntu server) and persist the result in a new database.

-Then, it appends the current log file and runs GoAccess in on-the-flow daemon mode.

-For the webpage to be updated dynamically, GoAccess opens a WebSocket server on port 7890.
-Therefore, you may need to configure your firewall to allow port 7890 to be accessed from outside your seerver.
+They should be run only once, or whenever you want to re-generate the GoAccess database.

-### run_goaccess_nobot.sh
+### `run_goaccess.sh` and `run_goaccess_norobot.sh`

+These process the current log file (typically files `/var/log/httpd/access_log` on a CentOS, `/var/log/apache/access.log` on an Ubuntu server) and run GoAccess to append the analysis to previously analyzed logs.

-Builds a static report (no on-the-flow mode) after removing from the log history all the lines corresponding to queries made by web crawlers (bots).
+`run_goaccess_norobot.sh` first removes from the log file all the lines corresponding to queries made by web crawlers (bots).

-Filtering is based on the bots' user agents provided by https://github.com/monperrus/crawler-user-agents.
+Typically, they should be run once a day using a cron job.
+Adapt the run frequency depending on the Apache log management policy (usually enforced by logrotate).

-## Installation
+## Installation and usage

 ### Dependencies